Table of Contents

 B. Following Submission

-1. The submitted manuscript will first be evaluated at the editorial office regarding the completeness of the submitted materials and their suitability to Journal of EMS Medicine.
+- 1. The submitted manuscript will first be evaluated at the editorial office regarding the completeness of the submitted materials and their suitability to JEMSM.
 Modifications/corrections may be requested from the authors at this stage before starting the peer review.

-3. Journal of EMS Medicine performs double-blinded peer review of the submitted manuscripts.
+- 3. JEMSM performs double-blinded peer review of the submitted manuscripts.
 Neither the peer reviewers nor the authors are revealed to each other.
 Authors may suggest preferred and non-preferred reviewers during manuscript submission.
 However, the ultimate selection of the reviewers will be determined by the editor(s).

-6. The decision to accept a manuscript is not based solely on the scientific validity and originality of the study content; other factors are considered, including the extent and importance of new information in the paper as compared with that in other papers being considered, the Journal's need to represent a wide range of topics, and the overall suitability for Journal of EMS Medicine.
+- 6. The decision to accept a manuscript is not based solely on the scientific validity and originality of the study content; other factors are considered, including the extent and importance of new information in the paper as compared with that in other papers being considered, the Journal's need to represent a wide range of topics, and the overall suitability for JEMSM.

 VI.
 Copyrights and Publication Fee

 The manuscript, when published, will become the property of the journal.
-Copyrights of all published materials are owned by the Korean council of EMS physicians and Asian Aassociation of Emergency Medical Services and must not be published elsewhere without written permission.
+Copyrights of all published materials are owned by the Korean Association of EMS Physicians/Asian Association for Emergency Medical Services and must not be published elsewhere without written permission.
 They also follow the Creative Commons Attribution Non-Commercial License available from: http://creativecommons.org/licenses/by-nc/4.0/.

 B. Publication Fee

-There is no author's submission fee or other publication-related fee since all costs of the publication process are underwritten by the Korean council of EMS physicians and Asian Association of Emergency Medical Services.
-Journal of EMS Medicine is an open access journal that does not charge author fees.
+There is no author's submission fee or other publication-related fee since all costs of the publication process are underwritten by the Korean Association of EMS Physicians/Asian Association for Emergency Medical Services.
+JEMSM is an open access journal that does not charge author fees.